The Ultimate Desktop Experience on Raspberry Pi with FydeOS

-Image viewer that comes preinstalled is more than enough for a desktop user, it gives abilities like cropping, marking, color adjustments and rotating.
+Image viewer that comes preinstalled is more than enough for a desktop user, it gives abilities like cropping, marking, colour adjustments and rotating.

 I installed the Color Note app as a note-taking app.
-The OS can run it OK, but I don’t find it very useful, so I suggest you to get Keep Chrome App from the store’s web section or use web clients of your favorite note-taking app.
+The OS can run it OK, but I don’t find it very useful, so I suggest you get Keep Chrome App from the store’s web section or use web clients of your favourite note-taking app.